 Article 15.

-Voted to transfer the sum of $55,000 from available funds (FY22 Free Cash) to pay for the purchase, maintenance, and replacement of equipment for the Police Department, including but not limited to body cameras, tasers, data storage equipment, editing software, and associated licensing agreements, or take any other action relative thereto.
+Voted to transfer the sum of $55,000 from available funds (FY22 Free Cash) to pay for the purchase, maintenance, and replacement of equipment for the Police Department, including but not limited to body cameras, tasers, data storage equipment, editing software, and associated licensing agreements.

 Moderator declared article passed in the affirmative